Fred VanVleet: Championship season (2018–2019)

 VanVleet re-signed with the Raptors on July 6, 2018.
 He scored a season-high 19 points on December 9, 2018, in a 104–99 loss to the Milwaukee Bucks.
-Two days later, he had a career-high 14 assists in a 123–99 win over the Los Angeles Clippers.
+Two days later, VanVleet had a career-high 14 assists in a 123–99 victory over the Los Angeles Clippers.
 On December 19, he made a go-ahead three-point shot, with 25 seconds remaining, to cap a 17-point comeback against the Indiana Pacers.
-On January 5, he had a season high-tying 21 points in a 123–116 win over the Bucks.
-On February 7, he set a new career high with 30 points in a 119–101 win over the Atlanta Hawks.
-He was ruled out for approximately three weeks in early February with a partial ligament injury to his left thumb, an injury that occurred two nights earlier against the New York Knicks.
+On January 5, VanVleet had a season-high-tying 21 points in a 123–116 victory over the Bucks.
+On February 7, he set a new career high with 30 points in a 119–101 victory over the Atlanta Hawks.
+VanVleet was ruled out for approximately three weeks in early February with a partial ligament injury to his left thumb, an injury that occurred two nights earlier against the New York Knicks.